 If so, then these are a fundamental part of your value proposition, and you should retain control of them to maintain your advantage.

 My recommendation is to outsource those jobs that:

-- Are a specialized skill – examples are a website development and graphic design
+- Are a specialized skill – such as website development and graphic design.

 - Are repetitive and easily duplicated – social media management and many types of research